pvcnt/byblos/docs/time-parameters.md

 s+P2DT6H
 ```

-Durations themselves can be specified in two fashions, detailed in the following subsections.
+Durations themselves can be specified in two fashions, detailed in the following section.

+## Duration

-### Simple durations
+### Simple duration

 Durations can be specified using a positive integer following by a unit.